nknezek/nknezek.github.io/blog.md

       {%- endfor -%}
     </ul>
 </div>

+## Good News
+Several of my blog posts focus on highlighting the "good news" of the world.
+The world is becoming [objectively](https://ourworldindata.org/grapher/life-expectancy-globally-since-1770) [better](https://ourworldindata.org/wp-content/uploads/2018/03/Famine-death-rate-since-1860s-revised.png) [over](https://ourworldindata.org/grapher/literate-and-illiterate-world-population?stackMode=relative) [time](https://ourworldindata.org/grapher/world-pop-by-political-regime), yet the news is filled with [death](https://en.wikipedia.org/wiki/War_on_Terror#Casualties), [decay](https://www.economist.com/blogs/graphicdetail/2018/01/daily-chart-21), and [despair](https://www.washingtonpost.com/news/wonk/wp/2018/02/06/dont-kid-yourself-the-future-is-bleak).
+To re-focus attention onto the positives in the world, this blog aims to highlight one good thing in the world each Monday, Wednesday, and Friday.

+Generally, the topic should be relevant within ten years in the past or future (no "we're better than the Neanderthals!"), be relatively certain in outcome (no "nuclear fusion in 5 years!"), and have a positive impact on a large portion of humanity (no "a firefighter saved a cat from a tree in Po-Dunk, KS!").
+"Positive Impact" is hard to define, but this blog will generally take a medium-term secular humanist approach looking at human health, happiness, agency, freedom, and sustainability.

 ## Archives:
 {% for post in site.categories.good-news %}
  <li><span>{{ post.date | date_to_string }}</span> &nbsp; <a href="{{ post.url }}">{{ post.title }}</a></li>